Lauren Ashley Smith: Career

 Smith's writing career started as a freelancer for Best Week Ever, Watch What Happens Live, and Fashion Queens.
 In 2017, Smith was hired as the head writer for The Rundown with Robin Thede, which ran for one season.
 Thede later hired Smith again as the head writer and co-executive producer of A Black Lady Sketch Show.
 Smith is the first Black woman to be a head writer on a TV sketch show.
 The series debuted in 2019, and Smith received Emmy nominations for Outstanding Variety Sketch Series (2020, 2021) and Outstanding Writing for a Variety Series (2021).

 In 2021, it was announced that Smith will create and produce an American reboot of Timewasters, a British time-travel comedy series.
 The ABC reboot will center four present-day Black New Yorkers who find themselves in the Harlem Renaissance.
 In August 2021, she signed an overall deal with CBS Studios to create comedy content for the network's broadcast and streaming platforms.

 Personal life

-Smith is queer.
+Smith is a lesbian and identifies as she/her.
 She married her wife, Brooke Helburn, in 2015.